Budget Other Costs

 - The blue X, to the right of the period description, which will close the panel

 The fields in the panel are:

 - Domestic / Foreign – this choice only displays for Travel, and is editable

 - Quantity – the number of items, which must be greater than 0 if there is a Unit Price greater that $o.
 This field does not display for a (38) Unallocated entry.

-- Unit Price – a number greater than $0.
+- Unit Price – a value greater than $0.

 - Inflation Rate – any value from 0% to 100%

 - Total – this is a calculated field, and is equal to the Quantity * Unit Price, adjusted for inflation

 Note: for personnel with sub-object codes in the 30, 40, 50, or 90 range, the system will automatically add a tuition entry in the Other Costs section of your worksheet for the individual.
 See Linked Tuition Entries for full details.

 Review Budget Calculation Formulas for details on worksheet calculations.